 Bottom Line

 Social media has developed into an enduring fixture in modern life.
-Social platforms have the potential to bring about positive change for good around the world, and unfortunately for the bad as well.
+Social platforms have the potential to bring about positive change for good around the world and, unfortunately, for the bad as well.

 Sharing personal experiences, posting a favorite image; what does this all have to do with a personal injury case?